Leather Upholstery Fabric

 To break it down even further, you can expect to pay between $600 and $1800 to upholster a couch.
 For a sectional sofa, the price can go up to $4000.
 More affordable pieces are things like bar stools, dining room chairs, couch cushions, outdoor cushions, and ottomans.
 These can range from between $60 to $300.
 And if you’re considering upholstering your car seat with real leather, expect to pay between $200 and $800 per seat.

-When choosing upholstery fabrics, cotton has a myriad of benefits, however if you would like more information on other upholstery fabrics, check out the this related article – How to choose upholstery fabric
+When choosing upholstery fabrics, cotton has a myriad of benefits, however, if you would like more information on other upholstery fabrics, check out this related article – How to choose upholstery fabric